-Claregalway and Milltown Sewerage Scheme & Wastewater Treatment Plant
+Claregalway and Milltown Sewerage Scheme & Wastewater Treatment Plants

 What are the benefits of this project?

-- Ensure treated effluent and sludge complies with EPA standards
+- Ensured treated effluent and sludge complies with EPA standards

-- Allow for future population growth and economic development in the localities
+- Allows for future population growth and economic development in the localities

-- Reduce risk of pollution to the River Clare, a Special Area of Conservation
+- Reduced risk of pollution to the River Clare, a Special Area of Conservation

 What is involved in this project?

-- Constructing a new wastewater treatment plant in both towns.
+- Construction of two new wastewater treatment plant in Claregalway & Milltown

-- Constructing four new pumping stations and upgrading three existing pumping stations.
+- Construction of four new pumping stations and upgrade of three existing pumping stations

 - Connecting existing housing estates/developments to the foul sewer collection systems